hpmodhejiseneca/cep146/labs/lab-06.md

 **Deliverable:**
 - Share your GitHub repository URL with the instructor
 - Take a screenshot of your repository on GitHub showing the commits
-- Demonstrate the push-pull cycle by showing both GitHub and local terminal
+- Demonstrate the push-pull cycle by showing both GitHub and the local terminal

 ---